-E.2.2 The Board has delegated to the Remuneration Committee the responsibility to provide specialized and independent advice for matters relating to remuneration policy, and its implementation at Bank and Group level.
-The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+The Remuneration Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF Representative) with a minimum of three (3) members.
 One (1) member should be the HFSF Representative.
 The HFSF also appoints an observer in the Remuneration Committee, in line with the provisions of the new RFA.
-At least one member should have adequate expertise and professional experience in risk management and audit activities mainly in alignment with the remuneration policy with the risk and capital profiles of the Bank, while all members should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law.
+At least one member should have adequate expertise and professional experience in risk management and audit activities mainly in alignment with the remuneration policy with the risk and capital profiles of the Bank, while all members should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA.
 The members shall be appointed by the Board, including the Chairperson and the Vice Chairperson, in accordance with legal and regulatory requirements where applicable.
 The tenure of the members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case the service in the Remuneration Committee should not be more that twelve (12) years in total.
-All members are Non-Executive Directors while the majority of the members (excluding the HFSF and Greek State Representatives) are Independent Non-Executive Directors.
+All members are Non-Executive Directors.

 E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) Committee members, including the Chairperson or the Vice Chairperson, are present.
-Decisions of the Committee shall be validly taken by an absolute majority of the members who are present or represented.
-In case of non-unanimous decisions, the views of the minority should be also minuted In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Committee shall have the casting vote.
+Decisions of the Committee shall be validly taken by an absolute majority of the members who are present and represented.
+In case of non-unanimous decisions, the views of the minority should be also minuted and the Board should be informed.
+In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Committee shall have the casting vote.
 No individual is present when his/her own remuneration is being considered.
-In carrying out its duties, the Committee is accountable to the Board
+In carrying out its duties, the Committee is accountable to the Board.